top of page

 Book Donations

-An avid reader all his life, Marc has been hauling boxes of donated books weekly for the Friends for over ten years.
+An avid reader all his life, Marc has been hauling boxes of donated books weekly for the Friends for well over ten years.
 Now he coordinates our book sorters and curates books for sale.
 In his spare time, he likes to go camping, cook, bicycle, and dream of future travel.

 FRAN POST